Dickson Agyeman

 Dickson Agyeman (born 14 September 1985) is a Belgian retired football midfielder.

 Career

-Agyeman played for K. Berchem Sport from 1995 until 1999 and from 1999 to 2007 by K.F.C.
-Germinal Beerschot.
+Agyeman, with a Ghanaian mother and American father, grew up in the United States and moved to Belgium at 8 years of age.
+He played for Berchem Sport from 1995 until 1999 and from 1999 to 2007 by Germinal Beerschot.
 In 2007, FC Eindhoven signed him on a two-year contract from K.F.C.
-Germinal Beerschotduring the summer and turned back to Belgium in Summer 2009 to sign with R.A.E.C.
+Germinal Beerschot during the summer and turned back to Belgium in Summer 2009 to sign with R.A.E.C.
 Mons.
 In February 2011 he signed a two-year contract with FF Jaro.
+He returned to Berchem Sport in 2013.

+After injury cut short his career, he opened a gym in Wijnegem.

 Attributes

 His game style resembles that of Edgar Davids.